Javascript is not enabled.

 10. Feeling full after eating very little

 If you don’t have one of the above symptoms, don’t let that keep you from seeing a gastroenterologist if you suspect that something’s wrong, Lee says.
-The earlier you detect a problem, the more options you have and the better your chances of success at managing it.
+The earlier you detect a problem, the more options you have and the better your chances of managing it successfully.

 “The longer I do this, the more I realize that it doesn’t matter what the textbook says — patients know their bodies,” Lee says.
 “If something is not normal for you, then it is a red flag, even if it’s not on the list of top five.
 If something bothers you, you should get it checked out.”